A Gentleman's Guide to Love and Murder: Act I

 A group dressed in mourning clothes enter and advise "those of you of weaker constitution" to leave the theater, as the show may prove disturbing ("Prologue: A Warning to the Audience").

 In 1909, Lord Montague "Monty" D'Ysquith Navarro, Ninth Earl of Highhurst, is in jail.
 He says that he is writing his memoirs on the eve of his possible execution, and that his story could be called "A Gentleman's Guide to Love and Murder".
 He begins his story.

 In 1907, Monty is living in a shabby Clapham flat and his mother, a washerwoman, has just died.
 Miss Marietta Shingle, a mysterious old woman, arrives to tell Monty that his mother was, in fact, a member of the aristocratic D'Ysquith family.
-Isobel D'Ysquith had eloped with a Spanish musician (now also deceased), which caused her family to disown her.
-Wishing to spare her son any shame, Isobel never told him the truth of his ancestry.
+Isabel D'Ysquith had eloped with a Castilian musician (now also deceased), which caused her family to disown her.
+Wishing to spare her son any shame, Isabel never told him the truth of his ancestry.
 Now, Miss Shingle says, Monty is ninth in line to inherit the earldom of Highhurst.
 She insists that he take his rightful place in the family ("You're A D'Ysquith").
 Monty writes a letter to Lord Asquith D'Ysquith Sr., the head of the D'Ysquith family banking house, explaining his connection to the family and inquiring if there might be a job available for him.

 Monty is in love with Miss Sibella Hallward, but she will not marry him due to his poverty ("I Don't Know What I'd Do").
 Sibella has also drawn the attention of another gentleman of higher status, Lionel Holland.
 She dubiously accepts Monty's story about his lineage, but remarks that eight people would have to die in order for him to become earl.

-Monty receives a reply from Lord Asquith's son, Asquith D'Ysquith Jr., denying Isobel's existence and warning Monty against contacting the family again or using their name.
+Monty receives a reply from Lord Asquith's son, Asquith D'Ysquith Jr., denying Isabel's existence and warning Monty against contacting the family again or using their name.
 Monty is dejected, but refuses to accept his apparent destiny as a poor commoner ("Foolish to Think").
 He takes a tour of Highhurst Castle, the D'Ysquiths' ancestral home, on Visitors Day, where the spirits of his D'Ysquith ancestors admonish him that he does not belong there ("A Warning to Monty").
 Lord Adalbert D'Ysquith, the current Earl of Highhurst, catches Monty looking around the ancestral library and drives him out, expressing his disdain for the commoners flooding his home ("I Don't Understand the Poor").